 The knowledge of students will be tested 4 times during each semester using a written test system by Self Control Tests (SCT).
 The first semester is ended with an End of Semester Examination (ESE) covering the topics of all lectures and seminars of the first semester.
 Three dates will be set for the ESE during the winter examination period.
 Unsuccessful students may repeat the ESE twice (B and C chances).
-Non-repeater students who fail even the 3rd ESE (C chance) may continue their study in the second semester however they lose their chance to be exempted from the final examination and to receive bonus points.
-Exam exemption and bonus point policy is used to improve the students' performance on SCTs.
-Exact details of these policies will be described below.
-To be eligible for bonus points, students must either get exemption from the ESE or pass it with a score of at least 45%.
 Students repeating the course must successfully pass the first semester either with exemption or at least with a score of 45% of ESE, otherwise their studies will be terminated.
-It is not compulsory to take the ESE, if one gets exemption under the following circumstances:
+The ESE is not compulsory for non-repeater students and even who fail may continue their study in the second semester, however, they lose their chance to receive bonus points.
+Exam exemptions and bonus point policy are to improve the students' performance on SCTs and give them a chance to get exemption of the FE (described below) even with SCT scores lower than 30% in the first semester.
+Exact details of the exemption of ESE:

-- one's average score of the three best first semester SCTs is at least 50%, AND - (s)he successfully completed all the SCTs at least with 30% score, AND - (s)he has a maximum of 3 seminar absences for each subject in the first semester.
+- one's average score of the three best first semester SCTs is at least 45%, AND - (s)he successfully completed all the SCTs at least with 30% score, AND - (s)he has a maximum of 3 seminar absences for each subject in the first semester.